 Ghetto Heroes Square Info

 Opening hours: square: All year long, every day a week, 24h a day;

 Eagle Pharmacy: Monday 10am-2pm, Tuesday-Sunday 9am-5pm.
-The Eagle Pharmacy is closed every 2nd Tuesday of the month.
+The Eagle Pharmacy closes every 2nd Tuesday of the month.

 Cost: admission to the sqaure is free; Eagle Pharmacy: regular 10 PLN, concessionary 8 PLN, groups, schools 7 PLN, families 20 PLN.

-More information: about the square and the Eagle Pharmacy
+More information: about Square and the Eagle Pharmacy

 Images by Mateusz Świercz for Absolute Tours